rtmigo/xrandom_dart/README.md

 # Features

-The Xrandom classes has additions to the system `Random` class.
+The Xrandom classes has additions compared to the system `Random`.

 ### `nextInt(max)`